DevExpress/devextreme-react/README.md

 ### <a name="uncontrolled-mode"></a>Uncontrolled Mode ###

-Sometimes there is no need to handle all the component's updates, thus DevExtreme components can manage their state internally which reduces the amount of code required.
+Sometimes there is no need to handle all the component's updates, thus DevExtreme components can manage their state internally.
+This reduces the amount of code required.

-Note that if you want to specify an initial value for an option in the uncontrolled mode, you should use an appropriate property with the `default` prefix.
+Note that if you want to specify an initial value for an option in the uncontrolled mode, use an appropriate property with the `default` prefix.
 In the example below, the `currentView` option's initial value is defined using the `defaultCurrentView` property.

 ```jsx
 import React from 'react';